ratschlab/spladder/python/README.md

 This README provides a quick walk-through of a basic SplAdder run.
 For further reading, please consider the file DOCUMENTATION.

-The SplAdder executable *spladder.sh* can be found in the bin directory.
+The main SplAdder script *spladder.py* can be found at top level of this directory.
 Invoking the executable without any parameters will print a description of the command line interface to the screen.